 You can easily use more than one colored paint to create designs or decorations on your rocks as well.
 Or, paint different rocks with different colors for a unique, multi-colored look.
 For a fun Halloween project, you can paint your Jack O Lanterns different colors and have them glow in the dark as well.

 Pre-Made Glow-In-The-Dark Pebbles For Extra Glow

 It's also a good option to buy these pre-made Glow-In-The-Dark Pebbles available in Amazon: https://amzn.to/2XftE9Q

 Are glow in the dark rocks safe?

 Yes, these are completely safe.
-When painting, you may want to paint outside to avoid any odor from the paint.
+When painting, you may want to do it outside to avoid any odor from the paint.
 But, you can easily add these to your garden or your yard without any harm to plants or wildlife.

 How do you make glow in the dark paint last longer?

 If you want the paint on these glow in the dark rocks to last longer and glow more brightly, here are a few tips you can follow.
-I recommend using a great quality glow in the dark paint like this.
+I recommend using the best glow in the dark paint for rocks like this.